 - Participated in the Freshwater Society's Master Water Stewards program.
 Two community members were sponsored to participate in the program to become Lower Mississippi River WMO Master Water Stewards.
-These volunteers will complete over a hundred hours of coursework in 2018 and 2019, complete a capstone project in coordination with the LMRWMO and then provide ongoing annual volunteer and community outreach services for the LMRWMO. - Participated in and provided funding to the Metro Watershed Partners Clean Water MN program, a coalition of public, private and non-profit organizations in the Twin Cities metro area that promotes public understanding through collaborative educational outreach that inspires people to take action to protect and improve their local water resources. - Distributed stormwater educational articles from Clean Water MN to Member cities for use in social media, newsletter, website, and print public education and outreach materials. - Updated the LMRWMO website to add information on water monitoring efforts by the LMRWMO.
-Maintained an up to date LMRMWO website to communicate water resource related information and additional educational information to the public regarding the current activities of the LMRWMO, available programs, as well as relevant information on the Mississippi River and other organizations. - Organized a Mississippi River educational boat tour and presentations for LMRWMO Board members, City contacts, and other stakeholders.
+These volunteers will complete over a hundred hours of coursework in 2019 and 2020, complete a capstone project in coordination with the LMRWMO and then provide ongoing annual volunteer and community outreach services for the LMRWMO.
+Provided a MWS LMRWMO project tour. - Participated in and provided funding to the Metro Watershed Partners Clean Water MN program, a coalition of public, private and non-profit organizations in the Twin Cities metro area that promotes public understanding through collaborative educational outreach that inspires people to act to protect and improve their local water resources. - Coordinated the creation of a Spanish subtitled version of the Landscaping for Clean Water Introduction video. - Created and distributed targeted mailings to residents of LMRWMO lakes, in partnership with the City of Mendota Heights, promoting the Landscaping for Clean Water educational program. - Reviewed and prioritized the education items identified in the LMRWMO Watershed Management Plan and created a three-year Education and Outreach Plan (2019-2021) for implementation.

+- Distributed stormwater educational articles from Clean Water MN, including those promoting the Adopt-A-Drain program, to Member cities for use in social media, newsletter, website, and print public education and outreach materials. - Created new water monitoring template factsheets for use on LMRWMO Citizen Assisted Monitoring Program (CAMP) monitored lakes. - Maintained an up to date LMRMWO website to communicate water resource related information and additional educational information to the public regarding the current activities of the LMRWMO, available programs, as well as relevant information on the Mississippi River and other organizations.